 If this checkbox is checked, all numbers will be aligned to the right in the table columns.

-Here you can find a list of settings which will allow you to change the look of the tables rendered by the plugin.
+Here you”ll find a list of the settings that allow you to change the look of the tables rendered by the plugin.
 You can change:

 - Table font color